Origin-Byte/nft-protocol/README.md

 ## Minting an NFT Collection

-Conceptually, NFTs are organized in NFT Collections.
-To mint an NFT, projects must first create the NFT Collection object, where some metadata and configurations about the project will be stored.
-The NFT Collection objects are meant to be owned by the project owners, who maintain control over the collection and its NFTs while the collection is mutable.
-At any point in time the collection owner can decide to make the collection immutable, therefore freezing the Collection object and its associated NFTs.
-However, not all fields of the Collection are frozen:
+Conceptually, NFTs are organized in NFT collections.
+To mint an NFT, projects must first create the NFT  ollection object, where some metadata and configurations about the project will be stored.
+The NFT collection objects are meant to be owned by the project owners, who maintain control over the collection and its NFTs while the collection is mutable.
+At any point in time the collection owner can decide to make the collection immutable, therefore freezing the collection object and its associated NFTs.
+However, not all fields of the `Collection` are frozen:

-- The field `current_supply` will still mutate everytime an NFT is minted or burned
+- The field `current_supply` will still mutate every-time an NFT is minted or burned
 - Collection owners will still be able to push and pop tags onto the field `tags`

-Once the collection object is created via the domain-specific Collection module we can now use the domain-specific NFT module to mint the NFTs.
+Once the collection object is created via the domain-specific collection module we can now use the domain-specific NFT module to mint the NFTs.
 All domain-specific NFT objects will be guaranteed to have the field `collection_id` if they are implemented with the generic module.
 This field acts as a pointer to the collection object and allows us to build a permissioning behaviour.
-When we mint an NFT we need to pass on a mutable reference to the Collection object.
-This means that only the collection owner can perform the intial mint, or anyone can mint if the collection is made a shared-object.
+When we mint an NFT we need to pass on a mutable reference to the `Collection` object.
+This means that only the collection owner can perform the initial mint, or anyone can mint if the collection is made a shared-object.
 This collection ownership patterns is useful since it is desirable that project perform the initial mint of the NFTs and transfer those NFTs onto a Launchpad (we are currently developing a launchpad).

-Let us now describe the `Collection` and `CollectionMeta` objects, instanciated by the `collection` and `std_collection` modules, as well as the `NftOwned` and `NftMeta` objects, instanciated by the `nft.move` and `std_nft.move` modules.
+Let us now describe the `Collection` and `CollectionMeta` objects, instantiated by the `collection` and `std_collection` modules, as well as the `NftOwned` and `NftMeta` objects, instantiated by the `nft` and `std_nft` modules.

 ### Collection Object